 Of the 10,000-12,000 swans in the valley during the wintertime, approximately one-third are Tundra swans.
-These swans are substantially smaller than Trumpeter Swans, and formerly known as the Whistling Swan, their calls are a higher pitch.
+These swans are substantially smaller than Trumpeter Swans, and their calls are a higher pitch, which explains why they were commonly called Whistling Swans.
 Here are some helpful tips on how to distinguish the two species.

 Size: When intermixed, you can observe an obvious size difference.
 The larger Trumpeter Swans, topping out at 25-30lbs, are among the heaviest birds capable of flight, second only to the Andean Condor.
 The largest Tundra swans reach 15-20lbs, and they are visibly more nimble than their big kin when navigating the corn and potato fields of the Skagit Flats.

 Head and bill: The Trumpeter’s head is more angular and has a more massive bill.
 The Tundra’s head is more rounded, and the bill often (but not always) has a small yellow “tearlet” directly in front of the eye.

 Calls: The Trumpeter swan’s call can be described as “shy but persistent honking.”

 The Tundra swan, on the other hand, sounds more like a “squeaky whistle.”

 Sound clips care of the Cornell Lab of Ornithology

 More complete information on distinguishing between the swan species can be found in this pamphlet of The Trumpeter Swan Society.